 Sensitive Skin Makeup Tips

-For thousands of years, men and women have used makeup and skin care to enhance their natural beauty or to transform their appearance to a more appealing one.
-Makeup and skin care for sensitive skin is in demand compared to a few years ago due to increasing irritating ingredients being added to enhance youthfulness and fight aging and acne.
-As a result of this growing demand, cosmetic and skin care companies have expanded their product lines.
+For thousands of years, men and women have used makeup to enhance their natural beauty or to transform their appearance to a more appealing one.
+Makeup for sensitive skin is in demand compared to a few years ago due to increasing irritating ingredients being added to enhance youthfulness and fight aging and acne.
+As a result of this growing demand, cosmetic and skin care companies have expanded their product lines focusing on particular needs, such as anti-aging or acne.
 Unfortunately, to stay competitive, more products means new formulas which may include some harsh ingredients (chemical or natural) that may lead to sensitivity.
-Especially when they are used frequently.
-If you notice the makeup or skin care you use is irritating your skin, you may have sensitivity to certain ingredients.
+Especially when harsh products are used frequently, your skin may flare-up in a rash and recognize the ingredient as an allergen (causing allergic reaction).
+If you notice the makeup you use is irritating your skin, you may have sensitivity to certain ingredients.

 Recommended Cosmetics for Sensitive Skin